TheBeardyPenguin/ForAllKerbalkind/README.md

 then select the **ForAllKerbalkind.ckan** file inside the modpack folder.

+If you see a warning that some mods are not compatible with your game version, ignore it and click **Install**.

 ### !!!
 DO NOT INSTALL ANY OF CKAN'S RECOMMENDATIONS OR SUGGESTIONS !!!
-De-select all of them with the option in the bottom left of the window.
+Uncheck all of them with the option in the top left of the window.

 After pressing continue, it will take a while to download all the mods.